 This annex contains contour plots (isopleths) illustrating the total predicted NO_2 concentrations (i.e. process contribution and background concentrations) when the proposed development is operational.
-The data is based on the meteorological data year which achieved the worst predicted pollutant concentrations for a conservative assessment.
+The maximum predicted concentrations resulting from the operation of the proposed development at each of the grid locations for any of the five meteorological years (2014 - 2018) are used for the contours.